Frequently asked questions

 Do I need a referral from a medical doctor?

-Chiropractors are primary care practitioners; therefore, a medical referral is not required to consult a chiropractor.
-If your symptoms and physical examination findings indicate that there is no mechanical cause for your pain, or if other medical conditions are suspected for which chiropractic care is not appropriate, Dr. Leach will refer you to your family physician for further evaluation.
+No. Chiropractors are primary care practitioners, with no referral necessary.
+If your symptoms and physical examination findings indicate that chiropractic care is not appropriate or helpful, you’ll be referred to your family physician for further evaluation.